Codel1417/Comfort/README.md

 # VRC Comfort

 VRChat lacks accessibility and comfort options that I can benefit from.
-I aim to fix this without resorting to modifying the client.
+I aim to fix this withing the limits of an avatar.
 Why?
 Because I suffer from vision sensitivity and VRChat currently does not offer any accessibility options that are stable and beneficial to my needs.

 ### Why is this needed?